 Ong’s Thai Massage School is a medium-sized Thai Massage and Bodywork training institute with about 10 instructors, founded and owned by Srida Shiomi (Kru Ong).
 The school is located in the north of Thailand, in Chiang Mai.

 Ong offers a broad diversity of courses with a duration generally from 1 up to 5 days max.
-Course modalities range from Traditional Thai Massage (on the mat, table, and chair), Thai Herbal Compress Massage, Reusi Dat Ton, Abdominal Massage/Chi Nei Tsang, Foot Massage, and so on, to Western Spa modalities like Lymphatic Drainage Massage, Spa Hand-Foot Massage and Nail Painting, Waxing, etc.
+Course modalities range from Traditional Thai Massage (on the mat, table, and chair), Thai Herbal Compress Massage, Reusi Dat Ton, Abdominal Massage and Chi Nei Tsang, Foot Massage, and so on, to Western Spa modalities like Lymphatic Drainage Massage, Spa Hand-Foot Massage and Nail Painting, Waxing, etc.

-Additionally, the school offers a Teacher Training course, where one can choose to become a teacher for one or more bodywork modalities.
-Depending on the amount of modalities one wants to become a teacher of, the Teacher Training can take from two weeks up to twelve weeks.
+Additionally, the school offers Teacher Training courses with options to become an instructor for one or more massage or bodywork modalities.
+Depending on the number of modalities one wants to become a teacher of, the Teacher Training can take from two weeks up to twelve weeks.

 The Thai Massage style taught by Kru Ong is mostly based on Northern Style Thai Massage, which is characterized by much flow, dance-like smooth transitions and by an abundance of yoga-like stretches.